 These symptoms tend to worsen the longer and more severe the alcohol abuse is.
 As a result, if you notice these symptoms developing and you think it might be connected to your alcohol dependence and abuse, by far the best thing you can do is see a qualified medical professional for help.

-They can get you on a treatment plan that’ll help stop the progression of these symptoms even further and may actually improve the condition (though the science is still out on that).
+They can get you on an alcohol treatment plan that’ll help stop the progression of these symptoms even further and may actually improve the condition (though the science is still out on that).

 Diagnosing Alcoholic Neuropathy

 There are several different ways that doctors can diagnose alcoholic neuropathy.
 Also, neuropathy can have several different causes.
 That’s why it’s vital that a person is honest with their doctor about their drinking.
 Hiding how much you drink from a doctor can mean that valuable time is wasted on unnecessary tests and procedures.

 This situation doesn’t just cost time.
 It also costs money.
 These tests and procedures may or may not be covered by insurance.
 If a person is honest with their doctor, then they’ll get a better diagnosis and treatment results.

 Doctors can use many different tests to determine if someone is suffering from neuropathy.
 These tests include: